dabeaz/curio/docs/tutorial.rst

         curio.run(countdown(10))

 Run it and you'll see a countdown.
 Yes, some jolly fun to be sure.
 Curio is based around the idea of tasks.
-Tasks are functions defined as coroutines using the ``async`` syntax.
+Tasks are defined as coroutines using ``async`` functions.
 To make a task execute, it must run inside the curio kernel.
 The ``run()`` function starts the kernel with an initial task.
 The kernel runs until there are no more tasks to complete.